Time for more mortgage Q&A: “Are mortgage calculators accurate?”

 Next up in the search results was Zillow’s mortgage calculator, which included property taxes and homeowners insurance by default.
-To me this one is already superior because it includes the full PITI mortgage payment.
+To me this one was already superior because it included the full PITI mortgage payment.

 One slight difference was that they calculated property taxes at a rather low 0.75%, as opposed to 1.25%.
 While it seems like no big deal, it could easily make or break a borrower.

 Their homeowners insurance estimate seemed fairly accurate for me, in California, but I know other states, like Texas, have much higher rates.
 So again, the numbers can get thrown off pretty quickly here as well.

 However, their calculator was much more intuitive with regard to PMI.
 If you entered in a 20% or higher down payment, it simply ignored PMI.
 If you put anything lower, it calculated it at around a half a percent, but also adjusted it based on loan amount and down payment.